30 Free Cost Benefit Analysis Templates [Excel, Word, PDF]

 Summary and briefing of the outcomes:

 This section states the summary and briefing of the outcomes.
 Explain the facts and elements in the form of comparison.
 Moreover, this section should include expected benefits and costs, comparison and evaluation, recommendations and suggestions, and supplementary reasons.
-You should also check Gap Analysis Templates.

 How to do a cost benefit analysis?